johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   Map out the big picture (ie: Zoom out), then focus on what the *next steps are* (ie: Zoom in).
   Then readdress the Big picture as needed.

+## Standard Operating system:
+- Getting things done: art of stress-free productivity.
+(David Allen)
+- Same method advocated by Zen Habits
+- Basically: Write everything down, make a list, triage, focus entirely on one thing at a time.
+- More detail
+  > Start of the day: scan projects, come up with next actions

+  > work mode: Pull from next actions

+  > Suff list: as thing occur to me write them in inbox.

 # Perfection Not required, effective self-improvement critical

 - Seek out feedback loops: these give an easy path to self-improvement.
 However its important that the noise is low (eg: poker not for decision theory).
 Would like to put this to use with glimpses/mindfulness.